Troubleshooting - Email notifications from WordPress not sent or marked as spam

 - Emails from the form itself, created with the send email block.

-As every WordPress instance is different (from server setup to plugins and themes), Tripetto follows the WordPress standards regarding email functionality: the
+As every WordPress instance is different (from server setup to plugins and themes), the Tripetto plugin itself can not handle the email sending itself.
+That's why the plugin uses the WordPress standards regarding email functionality: the

 By default, the